 Air Conditioning a Dog House: Keeping Your Pooch Cool and Safe

 Before you embark on finding the best cooling system, keep in mind that one primary consideration is the type of house that your dog has.
 This is to ensure that the cooling system would be fit for installation.
 Dog houses vary in sizes and materials in which they are made of.
 Some dog houses are small or medium-sized.
 Some are made of wood, concrete, plastic, and even metal.
 When you look for an AC, put these aspects into consideration.

 What we recommend: Ductless Mini Split System

-If you’re looking for a really high energy-efficient, flexible, and high-performance cooling and heating system for your dog’s house, then this type of system is hands-down the best option.
-It is quiet, easy-to-install, and very environment-friendly.
-It is a bit pricey, however, but you can be assured that its energy-saving capability would be able to completely offset your initial cost outlay.
-Your Best Pick It would be a toss-up among different top brands like Gree, Panasonic, Sharp, Mitsubishi, and LG.
-All of these manufacturers have some of the best ductless systems in the market today.
-The truth is, it’s just a matter of finding the best model that can fit your application.
-But if you really need a good option, you might not go wrong with the LG model LS090HSV4, a high-efficiency system with a rated cooling capacity of 9,000 Btu/h and a rated heating capacity of 10,800 Btu/h.
-This system is ideal for spaces with a size that ranges from 300 square-feet up to 500 square-feet.
-At ComfortUp, this model is priced at $1,602.98.
-Choose the Right Cooling System for Your Dog House Finding the right cooling solution for your dog house is not difficult at all.
+Finding the right cooling solution for your dog house is not difficult at all.
 No doubt that you’d have many options, and most of the time, you might find some really high-capacity systems, which may or may not be perfect for your pooch’s home.
 To make sure that you will be able to get the right system, the key is in choosing the right size and in considering the type of installation required.
-If it is impossible to bore a hall into the structure, then you might have to forego a room air conditioner or even a ductless mini split system.
-In this case, you might be better off with a portable cooling unit.
-If you’re looking for a decently powerful but totally economical option, then the room AC is a good choice.
-But here’s the thing.
-If you want to go all out and spare no expense for your pet, then a ductless system is the smartest choice as long it is feasible.
+If it is impossible to bore a hole into the structure, then you might have to forego a room air conditioner and choose a ductless mini split system.
+If you want to go all out and spare no expense for your pet, then a ductless system is the best thing you can do for your furry family member.
 For more cooling system choices for a dog house, you can visit www.comfortup.com.